Wayzata Mountain Bike Team

 Like adrenaline?
 Like adventure?
 Join the co-ed Wayzata Mountain Bike Team!

 Cross-country mountain biking is a fall club sport offered through Wayzata Community Education.

 The team is open to all students in grades 6-12.
 Beginners through advanced mountain bikers are welcome.

 Wayzata High School, Room B204

-If you register in May and June you can participate in summer fun rides, races and mechanical skill sessions.
-These are optional.
+If you register in May and June you can participate in additional team rides and activities.

-There are five races held at various Minnesota locations TBA.
+There are five races held at various Minnesota locations.

 - What is the cost to participate?